 You can also connect a source device to your SoundLink Revolve+ II via a 3.5mm aux cord or a USB cable.
 Connecting through these methods means you won’t have access to all the same controls that you have when connecting through Bluetooth, such as app control and the ability to pause or skip media from the speaker.

 The Bose SoundLink Revolve+ II has multipoint audio, which means it can be simultaneously connected to two source devices.
 If you’re playing audio on your phone and your friend’s phone is also connected to the SoundLink Revolve+ II, all you have to do to switch the DJ power is pause media on your phone and then play it on theirs.
 The speaker can also store up to eight paired source devices to easily connect to anytime.
-The Bose Connect app also offers a tool to manage the different devices connected to the speaker easily.
+The Bose Connect app also offers a tool to easily manage the different devices connected to the speaker.

-You get a microUSB cable, power brick, three A/C power adapters, and the speaker.
+You get a micro-USB cable, power brick, three A/C power adapters, and the speaker.

 How long does the battery last?

-Bose reports that the SoundLink Revolve+ II lasts 17 hours before depleting its battery, and takes 4 hours to fully charge up.
+Bose reports that the SoundLink Revolve+ II lasts 17 hours before depleting its battery and takes 4 hours to fully charge up.
 This is quite an impressive battery life, but we’ve yet to put the speaker through our new and improved battery testing process to see if Bose’s word rings true.
 If you plan to use the speaker at home and don’t want its battery to drain, you can use it while it’s plugged in.

 How does the Bose SoundLink Revolve+ II sound?

 The Bose SoundLink Revolve+ II sounds very good.
 Although it can only reproduce sound in mono by itself, it is an omnidirectional speaker, which means it projects audio in a 360-degree sound field in the horizontal plane.
-Sound comes out through the metal grille near the bottom portion of the speaker, and it is definitely loud enough to supply the soundtrack to your next garden party.
+Sound comes out through the metal grille near the bottom of the speaker, and it is loud enough to supply the soundtrack to your next garden party.
 The SoundLink Revolve+ II contains dual passive radiators for boosting bass frequencies (something we’ve seen in JBL Bluetooth speakers), a single, full-range transducer, and an acoustic deflector, which acts as a waveguide.

 The Bose SoundLink Revolve+ II projects a pleasing sound signature in a 360-degree field around itself.